 - In a medium bowl, whisk together the flour, cornmeal, baking powder, and salt.1 cup flour, ½ cup yellow cornmeal, 1 ½ teaspoons baking powder, ¾ teaspoon salt

 - Using a hand mixer or a stand mixer fixed with the whisk attachment, beat the eggs and sugar together on medium speed for 30 seconds.
-Continue to beat on medium and add the olive oil in a slow drizzle.3 large eggs, ¾ cup sugar, ⅔ cup good quality extra-virgin olive oil
+Continue to beat on medium and add the olive oil in a slow drizzle.3 large eggs, ¾ cup sugar, ⅔ cup extra virgin olive oil

 - Reduce the speed to low and add the yogurt.
 Once it's incorporated, add the vanilla and the almond extract and mix until combined, then add the flour mixture a bit at a time.½ cup Greek yogurt, 1 teaspoon vanilla extract